 Figure 19-7 shows a sample application that explicitly enqueues and dequeues messages through Advanced Queuing, enabling it to share information with partners using different messaging systems.
 After being enqueued, messages can be transformed and propagated before being dequeued to the partner's application.

-Oracle Advanced Queuing supports all the standard features of message queuing systems.
-These features include:
+Oracle Database Advanced Queuing (AQ) supports all the standard features of message queuing systems.

 Asynchronous application integration

-Oracle Streams Advanced Queuing offers several ways to enqueue messages.
+Oracle Database AQ offers several ways to enqueue messages.
 A capture process or synchronous capture can capture the messages implicitly, or applications and users can capture messages explicitly.